 Put That Rejected Old Computer to Use

 Most of you probably have an old computer laying around somewhere.
 Chances are, its all bundled up sitting sadly in a dusty closet somewhere.
-Well I am.
+Well I would arrive in Queenstown in exactly a week.

 Obligatory Linux Plug